 While THE TEARDROP EXPLODES were not a synthesizer group, their use of synths often confused some to dub them New Romantics as they straddled the line between psychedelic pop and Synth Britannia.
 The Howlett produced ‘When I Dream’ released in Summer 1980 launched Julian Cope and Co’s debut album ‘Kilimanjaro’.
 Dressed with detuned synths and low-end sweeps, it got them closer to the charts but it took a brass section to net that first hit in ‘Reward’.

 Available on the album ‘The Greatest Hit’ via Mercury Records

 MARTHA LADLY & THE SCENERY CLUB Tasmania (1981)

 Following designing the cover to MARTHA & THE MUFFINS second album ‘Trance & Dance’, Martha Ladly won a scholarship to study graphic design and left the band.
 She also began working with Peter Saville.
 She continued a solo career with her first single ‘Finlandia’ produced by Mike Howlett.
 While this was akin to Nordic folk, the B-side ‘Tasmania’ was a brooding percussive piece reminiscent of JOY DIVISION with sombre chants from Ladly.
 Just one more single ‘Light Years From Love’ emerged in 1983.

 Originally released as the B-side to the single ‘Finlandia’ via Dindisc Records, currently unavailable

 MODERN EON Euthenics (1981)

-Mike Howlett had effectively become house producer at Dindisc Records and that led him to work with most of their artist roster at some point.
+Mike Howlett had effectively become house producer at Dindisc Records and led him to work with most of their artist roster.
 His production of MODERN EON’s ‘Euthenics’ was a re-recorded version of a single released by indie label Inevitable in 1980.
 With a sprightly but solemn sound like WAH!
 HEAT and HAMBI & THE DANCE, the band showed some promise.
 Led by Alix Plain, this version of ‘Euthenics’ included Tim Lever and Cliff Hewitt who later respectively showed up in DEAD OR ALIVE and APOLLO 440.